stallman-j/LaTekonomer/how-tos/ECON-412_overleaf.md

 There are a lot of ways you can use Overleaf.
 In particular, you can sync your Overleaf repository with Github.
 Come talk to me (Jillian) if you're interested in this possibility.
 You can also download LaTex onto your machine and use local files.
 This is usually a pain to install, so let's not go over it for now.

+# Getting Started

+Assuming the reason you're still reading is that you're planning on using overleaf, let's get started with Overleaf!

-# Copying the ECON 412 Overleaf Template
+## Copying the ECON 412 Overleaf Template

 1. You'll need an <a href = "https://www.overleaf.com/" > Overleaf account </a>.